jacobdensford/jacobdensford.com/projects/new-trpg.md

 **NAME is a STYLE CLASS who MOTIVATION, but FLAW.**

 A player character starts with a name, a style, a motivation, and a flaw.
 (A class will be chosen later.
-Or, when playing without classes, replace that portion of the description with "man", "woman", "human", "baker", "noble", etc.)
+Or, When playing without classes, or when none of a PC's attributes are high enough to gain a class, roll or choose a background instead.)

 Roll or choose a name, style, motivation, and flaw from the lists below or write your own that matches the format.
 (Feel free to slightly alter the format to make everything flow nicely.)